Coca-Cola’s “Share a Coke” campaign is a true marketing success story.

 Experimentation is the final step in creating a customer acquisition strategy that’s unique to your business, not a basic replication of what others are doing.

-Find out what your target customers want and need, form hypotheses on how you can best fulfill those needs, and test those hypotheses to establish proof.
+Find out what your target customers want and need, form hypotheses on how you can best fulfil those needs, and test those hypotheses to establish proof.

 With techniques that are proven to work for your business, you’ll have created an original customer acquisition playbook that you can rely on when forming new marketing strategies designed to grow your business.